AU-Master-Thesis/magics/memory-bank/activeContext.md

 ## Current Development Focus
 The current development focus is on finalizing the API implementation and creating comprehensive documentation to support reinforcement learning research:

-1. **API Completion**: Finalizing the remaining aspects of the API implementation, particularly per-agent factor graph weights (`crates/magics/src/api/weights.rs`) and additional environment data extraction (`crates/magics/src/api/extract.rs`).
+1. **API Completion**: Finalizing the remaining aspects of the API implementation, reset environment, load environment.

+1.5. **Simulation extensions**:  Also working on a new config variable that pauses the simulation on load.
+(We have one that pauses on spawn, but this is not the logic we want.)

 2. **Documentation Structure**: Creating a structured documentation system with multiple interconnected files to make the API more accessible and easier to understand, starting with `crates/magics/src/api/API_DOCUMENTATION.md`.